 Piazza di Siena, Villa Borghese

-For four days in May, you can watch some of the worlds greatest equestrians take part in competitions of show jumping, traditional riding, and polo matches.
+For five days in May, you can watch some of the world’s greatest equestrians take part in competitions of show jumping, traditional riding, and polo matches.
 Some of the most magnificent horses in the world will gather in the beautiful Villa Borghese alongs with some of the world’s most lavish upper crust.
 If you’re looking for class, you have no choice but to attend.